Welcome to Downtown San Diego

 The Most Cultural Activities available in the County

 Ferry Landing for crossing to Coronado

 New Buildings both Residential and Business

 What Residents Say...

-"There are so many things to do in Downtwon, even though we have lived here for 12 years, every weekend is a new adventure.
-A lot of people think of the downtown part of a city as a fast-paced business oriented sector, but in San Diego it's completely different.
-We enjoy Waterfront Park, watch concerts at the Embarcadero, and go out to eat in Little Italy."
+"There are so many things to do in Downtown!
+Even though we've lived here for 12 years, every weekend is a new adventure.
+A lot of people think of the downtown part of a city as a fast-paced, business-oriented sector, but in San Diego it's completely different.
+We enjoy Waterfront Park, watching concerts at the Embarcadero, and go out to eat in Little Italy."